christinahedges/sparse3d/README.md

 ## To Do

+* Finish the tutorials in docs/
+* Add an example using real data
 * Update tests for ROISparse class, and add a notebook demonstration
-* Add an example using real data
+  * Update the ROISparse class to ensure the outputs are 3D if dotted with a 1D array.
 * Create gh-pages